-Katrin Querl holds a Master’s degree in Tibetology, Indology, and Religious Studies from the Ludwig-Maximilians-University in Munich, Germany.
-From 2011 to 2017 she studied Buddhist philosophy at the Kagyu College in Dehradun, India where she completed the first six years of the traditional monastic curriculum.
-Katrin is currently a PhD candidate at the Institute for South Asian, Tibetan and Buddhist Studies (ISTB) at the University of Vienna, writing her thesis on Tibetan presentations of the Three Wheels of Dharma (chos ‘khor rim pa gsum).
-She also collaborates with several translation projects such as the Vikramashila Translation Project, the Rinchenpal Translation Project, and the Buddhist Translation Studies project (BTS) at the University of Vienna.
+Katrin Querl is a Postdoctoral Research Fellow at the Institute for Indology and Central Asian Studies at Leipzig University, Germany.
+From 2011 to 2017, she studied Buddhist philosophy at the Kagyu College in Dehradun, India, where she completed the first six years of the traditional monastic curriculum.
+Katrin’s PhD thesis dealt with the presentation of the three wheels of Dharma in the works of Jikten Sumgön, the founder of the Drikung Kagyu tradition.
+In addition to her academic research, she collaborates with several translation projects, such as the Vikramashila Translation Project, the Rinchenpal Translation Project, and the Buddhist Translation Studies project (BTS) at the University of Vienna.

 Meghan Howard met the Drikung Kagyu lineage as a small child and is currently a PhD candidate in Buddhist Studies at the University of California, Berkeley, where she studies Buddhism on the Silk Road.
 She translates from Tibetan, Sanskrit, and Classical Chinese, and is a Tibetan interpreter with over fifteen years of experience.
 As a translator, her areas of interest include devotional texts, scripture, and history.
 She aspires to help make the riches of Buddhist literature accessible to practitioners around the world.
 Meghan has an undergraduate degree in Sanskrit and Indian Studies from Harvard University.